Once Upon A River by Diane Setterfield

 Why has it taken me so long to read this outstanding novel?

-I loved this nineteenth-century story which has many twists and turns, just like the river that it is set upon.
+I love this nineteenth-century story which has many twists and turns, just like the river that it is set upon.
 The author has produced writing at it’s finest, with this mystical, mythical story which is laced with folklore and magic.

 Once Upon A River begins at an inn called The Swan, situated next to the river Thames.
 Locals gather there to while away the winters nights, drinking ale and telling stories.
 On the night of the winter solstice, a badly injured man appears holding what is first thought to be a small lifeless child.
 To the astonishment of all witnesses, the child who appeared to have drowned suddenly awakes whilst the nurse is tending to her.
 As news of the strange occurrence spreads throughout the village, more than one family come forward to claim the child as their own.